Italy is one of the best beach destinations in the Mediterranean. With so many options, it may be hard to pick one. Now

 This beache is famous for its exotic underwater life.
 It’s the right place for travelers who are ardent nature lovers.
 On the Isola del Giglio you’ll find some of the finest beaches of Tuscany.
 You can also find some lovely blue coves and relax while sunbathing.

 Taormina beach is one of the most popular in Sicily, located amidst plush surroundings with a fabulous location.
 It attracts a lot of tourists who love its picturesque beauty and natural splendor.
 You can enjoy watersports such as scuba diving, paddle boarding, and waterskiing.
 An important Film Festival takes place every year in June and the Ancient Theatre is busy with concerts and events during summer in Italy.

 While there are plenty of things to do in Taormina, there are also plenty of other beaches nearby you must visit!
 Some of these are Spisone, Mazzeo, Recanati, and Isola Bella.
 Indeed: they are all famous for their spectacular scenic beauty.

 The Italian beach of Mondello is near Palermo, the capital of Sicily.
 Here you can find a range of bars, restaurants and other small shops within a scenic coastal village.
-And there are plenty of sports activities during the summer time.
+And there are plenty of sports activities during the summertime.
+You can also find cheap bus and train tickets not only to Mondello but to many other beautiful beaches around Palermo.

-Since 1985, between the end of spring and beginning of summer, Mondello hosts the “World Festival on the Beach”, a music-sport international festival.
-Teh beach village is also known for its Art-Nouveau buildings typical of this area.
+Since 1985, between the end of spring and the beginning of summer, Mondello hosts the “World Festival on the Beach”, a music-sport international festival.
+The beach village is also known for its Art-Nouveau buildings typical of this area.

 Capalbio (also known as the Small Athens for its historic-artistic importance) is an old coastal village.
 It’s located amidst the countryside and has not changed much during the centuries.
 The area produces famous DOC wine, vin santo.
 Many people come here to relax as this place offers a private space, away from the crowds.